Math Day

 Nebraska Conference for Undergraduate Women in Mathematics (NCUWM)

-This three-day conference held each January is open to outstanding undergraduate women mathematicians at all stages of their careers.
-Students have the opportunity to meet other women who share their interest in the mathematical sciences, and those who have done research are given an opportunity to present their results.
+This three-day conference held each January is open to outstanding undergraduate mathematicians at all stages of their careers.
+Students have the opportunity to meet others who share their interest in the mathematical sciences, and those who have done research are given an opportunity to present their results.